Versioning enables you to keep multiple versions of an object in one bucket, for example,

 You can, however,

-GET an older version of an object by
+GET a noncurrent version of an object by specifying

-specific object version, 111111.
-Amazon S3 returns that object version even though
+version, 111111.
+Amazon S3 returns that object version even though it's not the current

 You can add additional security by configuring a bucket to enable MFA (Multi-Factor Authentication) Delete.
 When you do, the bucket owner must include two forms of authentication in any request to delete a version or change the versioning state of the bucket.
 For more information, see MFA Delete.